achtnullzwei/Doorman/docs/en/changelog/firmware.md

    👉 **Check the [Supported Models and Settings](https://doorman.azon.ai/reference/esphome-component#model-setting-availability)**

 - **Programming Mode Actions**
-   Just **toggle the control unit’s programming mode** using ESPHome for instant actions.
+   Just **toggle the control unit's programming mode** using ESPHome for instant actions.

 - **New Nuki Lock Settings**
    With this release, we fully harness the expanded settings options of the Nuki Lock component, unlocking enhanced customization and control for an elevated user experience.